-Though CFS has taken steps to reduce the number of children placed through LOAs by adding a level of care (tier) to the foster care payment structure and receiving a waiver to cover the cost of Medicaid-eligible children placed in Therapeutic Foster Care10.
+Though CFS has taken steps to reduce the number of children placed through LOAs by adding a level of care (tier) to the foster care payment structure and receiving a waiver to cover the cost of Medicaid-eligible children placed in Therapeutic Foster Care.
 CFS must focus on eliminating any remaining barriers to receiving federal payment for children placed in these settings.
 Specific strategies to be considered may include:

-- Establish a dual license process for providers licensed by other divisions within the state, - Phase in contractual requirements requiring providers paid under an LOA to become licensed, - Limit placement with SLPs to those youth who have developmental disabilities, - Create a standardized process for establishing acuity-based payment rates outside the normal payment level which clearly outlines how the payment was calculated and identifies which portions of the rate are related to title IV-E maintenance or administration and whether additional payment may be justified for the provision of other wraparound supports or services. - CFS may consider reviewing the process on the child-specific rate setting process Indiana uses when placing children of acute behavioral or medical needs who require supervision in excess of the typical caregiver ratio.
-Though used with licensed providers, the process developed by the Indiana Department of Child Services (DCS) Rate Setting Unit clearly justifies the payment of rates outside established payment limits, documents the processes used to calculate those
+- Establish a dual license process for providers licensed by other divisions within the state, - Phase in contractual requirements requiring providers paid under an LOA to become licensed, - Limit placement with SLPs to those youth who have developmental disabilities, - Create a standardized process for establishing acuity-based payment rates outside the normal payment level which clearly outlines how the payment was calculated and

-9 Nebraska Treatment Family Care and Foster Care Rate Analysis, 2021, The Stephen Group, LLC.
+&lt;sup>12 Nebraska Treatment Family Care and Foster Care Rate Analysis, 2021, The Stephen Group, LLC.

-10 Nebraska's Treatment Foster Care Services is scheduled to be implemented in late 2023 and will be a wraparound model of care that provides intensive, highly coordinated, trauma- informed, and individualized services to children and youth in foster care (CYFC), up to age 19 who have complex mental health and/or substance use disorders that are causing functional impairment to a degree that puts them at risk of meeting criteria for placement in a more restrictive setting (e.g., psychiatric residential treatment facility.
+&lt;sup>13 Nebraska's Treatment Foster Care Services is scheduled to be implemented in late 2023 and will be a wraparound model of care that provides intensive, highly coordinated, trauma- informed, and individualized services to children and youth in foster care (CYFC), up to age 19 who have complex mental health and/or substance use disorders that are causing functional impairment to a degree that puts them at risk of meeting criteria for placement in a more restrictive setting (e.g., psychiatric residential treatment facility.